NordicPlayground/Windows-nRF-Toolbox/README.md

 * **Heart Rate Monitor**,
 * **Proximity Monitor**,
 * **Nordic UART Monitor**,
-* **Glucose Monitor**.
+* **Glucose Monitor**,
+* **Device Firmware Update**.(Only on github)

-## Device Firmware Update
+## Device Firmware Update (DFU)
-The Device Firmware Update (DFU) profile allows you to update the application, bootloader and/or the Soft Device image over-the-air (OTA).
+The DFU profile allows you to update the application, bootloader and/or the Soft Device image over-the-air (OTA).
 It is compatible with Nordic Semiconductor nRF51822, nRF51422 devices that have the S110 SoftDevice and bootloader enabled.

 The DFU has the following features:
 * **Scans for devices that have DFU service**,